0cjs/ruby2haskell-tutorial/README.md

 * Git
 * A text editor
-* The Matz Ruby interpreter (the original, "standard" Ruby implementation)
+* A Ruby implementation including an interpreter (version 1.8 or 1.9 of the original "Matz" ruby is fine)
 * The Glasgow Haskell Compiler (and interpreter)

 You will also need to be familiar with using Git and and your editor.